Jacksonville Marital Property Division Attorneys.

 Marital Property Division in Florida.

-In a divorce, parties can’t always agree on how to distribute their property without seeking resolution from the court.
+Often, in a non contested divorce, both parties are able to agree on how they would like to divide their property, assets and liabilities.
 This is recommended because the parties know more about their property than an impartial judge would.
-Property Agreements are generally binding and specifically enforceable and cannot be modified by court.
-If the agreement, considered as a whole, plainly shows the parties intended it to be a final settlement of rights and obligations concerning property of any kind, the agreement is a property settlement.
+Property Agreements are generally binding, specifically enforceable and cannot be modified by court.
+If the agreement, considered as a whole, plainly shows the parties intended it to be a final settlement of rights and obligations concerning property of any kind, the agreement is accepted by the court and becomes a property settlement.

 Factors the court will consider in property distribution: